 Update on assessment process

-At a recent Council meeting in September 2018 the Hills Shire Council voted again to support the proposal to transform the existing footprint of 55 Coonara Avenue into a family-friendly, residential community with public open space and an all-weather sports field.
+At a Council meeting in September 2018 the Hills Shire Council voted for a third time to support the proposal to transform the existing footprint of 55 Coonara Avenue into a family-friendly, residential community with public open space and an all-weather sports field.

-We welcome the State Government and Council’s support for the E2 Environmental Conservation zoning, sought by Mirvac, as this provides the strongest form of zoning protection for the remnant forest area.
+We welcome the State Government and Council’s support for the E2 Environmental Conservation zoning, sought by Mirvac, as this provides the highest form of zoning protection for the remnant forest area.

-Mirvac has made an offer to the State Government to enter into an agreement to dedicate approximately 10 hectares of remnant forest area as regional open space.
+In March 2018 Mirvac made an offer to the State Government to enter into an agreement to dedicate approximately 10 hectares of remnant forest area as regional open space.
 We are continuing to liaise with the State Government in relation to this item.

-As part of the most recent approval, there were a number of updated ecological studies and reports that were considered during the assessment process.
+As part of the most recent Council endorsement, there were a number of updated ecological studies and reports that were considered during the assessment process.

 Importantly, remnant forest areas are not proposed to be affected and greater protections will be put in place as part of the proposal.

 We have been in discussions with Council about what public benefits are most needed in the area and, on advice of Council, the proposal is to create a full sized synthetic turf sports field with car parking that will be provided at no cost to Council and the community.